 These were a few combinations of superkey that can identify the tuple value obsoletely.

-However, stu_rollno. and stu_Aadharno is also a candidate key which is also capable to fetch the tuple value uniquely.
-So stu_rollno. and stu_Aadhar will be a minimal superkey which can easily identify the whole tuple value.
+However, stu_rollno. and stu_Aadharno is also a candidate key that is also capable to fetch the tuple value uniquely.
+So stu_rollno. and stu_Aadhar will be a minimal superkey that can easily identify the whole tuple value.